parrt/msds501/projects/enron.md

 ...
 ```

-**Execution time of condense.py to create enron.feather must be under 3.5 minutes on my machine to get credit for the project.**  It must also leave the `enron.feather` file in the current directory so that the unit tests know how to find the file.
+**Execution time of condense.py to create enron.feather must be under 3.5 minutes on my machine to get credit for the project.**  It must also leave the `enron.feather` file in the current working directory so that the unit tests know how to find the file.

 I will test the contents of `enron.feather` using the [test_enron.py](https://github.com/parrt/msds501/blob/master/projects/test_enron.py) test rig: